futurebound/bus_mall/user_stories.md

 I want to track how many times an images in clicked on by a user.

+I want to ensure that no images show up twice in a row.

+I also want to ensure that no image shows up twice in the same selection of 3 images.

 Focus Group User:

 I want to have a clean interface that allows me to focus on the images at hand without much distraction.

+I want the instructions to be straightforward so I can navigate through the process ideally with single actions.

+I want to enjoy my experience and not have it too long for my attention span.